 I remember worrying to the point where I got up several times a night to check on my first daughter while she was sleeping.
-I was exhausting myself, and finally I had to sit down and come to terms with my fear.
-It is scary, but I realised I was doing everything I could to create a safe environment so the rest was out of my hands.
+I was exhausting myself, and finally, I had to sit down and come to terms with my fear.
+It is scary, but I realized I was doing everything I could to create a safe environment so the rest was out of my hands.
 I had to let it go.

 My advice to parents is to do the same.
 Take the steps that we know can help prevent this terrible tragedy, and then get on with your life and enjoy your time with your new baby instead of being consumed by fear.

 SIDS, or Sudden Infant Death Syndrome, is the unexplained death of a seemingly healthy infant (usually between 1 and 6 months) during sleep with no medical explanation.
 SIDS is rare, so when fear is taking over, remind yourself of this fact.
 Death rates have dropped by almost half since the Back to Sleep Campaign was launched in 1994 in the USA to inform parents of the importance of infants sleeping on their backs.

 Many risk factors have been pinpointed, and fortunately, there are things you can do to significantly reduce the chances of SIDS.

 - Have a healthy pregnancy.
 One of the risks can be premature birth and low birth weight, and while these are not always preventable, eating a healthy diet and getting good prenatal care can help.

 - Don’t allow smoking around your baby.
 One of the most significant risk factors for SIDS is exposure to cigarette smoke both before and after birth.
 Studies have shown that when babies breathe cigarette smoke, their risk of SIDS doubles.